 Join us for an exciting fourth season!

 Julia is an actor, clown, teacher, and community builder.
 In 2014 she founded Clown Gym as well as "An Unapologetic Mess: a clown show!", a monthly mess at the People’s Improv Theatre, sharing her own work and mentoring emerging artists.
-She recently completed an MFA from Shakespeare Theatre Company’s Academy for Classical Acting, and has studied with some of the most prestigious clown teachers in the world including Philippe Gaulier and Chris Bayes, with whom she completed a pedagogical apprenticeship.
+She completed an MFA from Shakespeare Theatre Company’s Academy for Classical Acting, and has studied with some of the most prestigious clown teachers in the world including Philippe Gaulier and Chris Bayes, with whom she completed a pedagogical apprenticeship.
 Julia is an improvisor, and trained with the People's Improv Theater’s Improv Program.
-She's an adjunct faculty member at Pace University, and is a proud member of Actor’s Equity.
+She's a member of the Funny School of Good Acting's Commedia Company, is an adjunct faculty member at Pace University, and is a proud member of Actor’s Equity.
 Julia believes theatre, especially theatrical clown, is a powerful tool to build community through shared visceral experiences.